Jigga Please: when the chicanery of Black capitalism comes home to roost

 Jay was there to “show you how to move in a room full of vultures.”
 Only he didn’t tell us, and we failed to see, that you had to become a vulture to do so.

-Meanwhile, our black and brown brothers and sisters from Africa to South America who provided the various labor — from militarized diamond mines to guerrilla enforced sweatshops — got little more than a blip on the average black or brown North American’s radar.
+Meanwhile, our Black and Brown brothers and sisters from Africa to South America who provided the various labor — from militarized diamond mines to guerrilla enforced sweatshops — got little more than a blip on the radar of the average Black or Brown North American.
 We were too busy chasing the American dream that sponsored our distant kins’ lived nightmares.
 The American capitalist dream of rags to riches of which our “Jay-Z the icon” was living, breathing symbol.
 Never mind that in those distant worlds that propped us up, “niggas bleed just like us,” as Jay-Z’s predecessor king Biggie once told us.
 Alas, “Fuck them other niggas, cause I ride for my niggas,” was the mantra of the day.
-And “Jiggaaaa… My Niggaaa” assured us that he was “raising the status quo up… overcharging them for what they did to the Cold Crush/ [making them] pay us like [they] owe us for all those years that [they] hoes us.”
+And “Jiggaaaa… My Niggaaa” assured us that he was “raising the status quo up… overcharging them for what they did to the Cold Crush/ [making them] pay us like [they] owe us for all those years that [they] hoed us.”

 And we believed him.
 We had to, we thought.
 Couldn’t be no more greats like Sly of the Family Stone falling off the charts and then the edge of the earth only to be found living out of a van, stranded, mentally ill and alone decades later.
 No more Buddy Bouldin tragedies ending with a musical genius twisted into madness in an asylum in a country town in Louisiana without a red cent or a recording to his name.
 Jigga’s success rung authentic and necessary to Black folks on the cusp of a new era of repackaged exploitation in the form of globalization with a side order of localized gentrification.
 It may have been murky times we were slipping into but hey, Jay was there to “show you how to move in a room full of vultures.”
 Only he didn’t tell us, and we failed to see, that you had to become a vulture to do so.